abbeyroad7/Terra-CotS/content/World/Misc/Rule.Cooking.md

 **At the end of the cooking time, you must make a Wisdom check, adding your proficiency bonus if you are proficient with Cook's utensils.
 This is a Cooking check.**

+**Recipe DCs are calculated based on the complexity of the dishes as well as the durability of the ingredients being handled.**
+- For example, a simple ham-sandwich may require a DC3 to prepare, but an Elvish herbed duck-cutlet may require a DC16 to prepare adequately.

 On a success, you can create the amount of meals you chose.
 On a failure, all ingredients are wasted, and the meal provides no additional effects and/or becomes inedible, scaling with the value of the roll.

 ![[Rule.Cooking2.webp|center|700]]